yonoco/ync-validation/README.md

-handcrafted validation library for both client and serverside
+handcrafted js framework for client-side and server-side validation